 When you pick up your milk, bring a cooler for it.
 Ice packs are a good idea too, unless you’re also buying frozen meat from the same source (we do this).
 Pack the ice or frozen meat around your milk so that it stays nice and cold.
 This is especially important in the summer!
 You don’t want any break in the “cold chain,” because any time the milk warms up, even temporarily, those enzymes will go to work on that lactose and sour the milk a little bit more.

-When you get the milk home, place it into the fridge immediately.
+When you get the milk home, place it in the fridge immediately.
 Push it towards the back and make sure your fridge is set no higher than 40 degrees (38 is even better).
-It should last 7 – 10 days in “drinkable” condition, though you can continue to use it for baking for awhile longer, or deliberately clabber what’s left to keep for baking or soaking later, if you want.
+It should last 7 – 10 days in “drinkable” condition, though you can continue to use it for baking for a while longer, or deliberately clabber what’s left to keep for baking or soaking later, if you want.

 We found that when we left our milk in our outside fridge this winter (the fridge itself was set to 40, but the garage temperature was often quite a bit lower), it lasted 2 – 3 weeks without souring at all.
 The milk was very cold and occasionally, but not always, got a bit icy or partially frozen.
 It never froze completely, and we never had any broken jars (milk should be stored in glass if at all possible; ours was).
 It was really nice to be able to leave a gallon out there if it would be awhile between farm trips and know that the milk would still be good!